-- 5. (1) For the purposes of this Act, a person shall be deemed to be in a domestic relationship with another person if the person- - (a) is married to that other person; - (b) has previously been married to that other person; - (c) is living in the same household with that person; - (d) has been in a marriage with the other person which has been dissolved or declared null; - (e) is a family member of that other person; - (f) is or has been engaged to get married to that person; - (g) has a child with that other person; or - (h) has a close personal relationship with the other person. - (2) For the purpose of subsection (1) (c), a person shall not be regarded as sharing a household with another person by reason only of the fact that- - (a) the person has- - (i) a landlord-tenant relationship; - (ii) an employer-employee relationship; or - (iii) an employee-employer relationship, with that other person; and

-- (b) they occupy a common dwelling house (whether or not other people also occupy that dwelling house). - (3) For the purposes of subsection (1) (h), a person shall not be regarded as having a close personal relationship with another person by reason only of the fact that the person has- - (a) an employer-employee relationship; or - (b) an employee-employer relationship with that other person.
+- (a) is married to that other person; - (b) has previously been married to that other person; - (c) is living in the same household with that person; - (d) has been in a marriage with the other person which has been dissolved or declared null; - (e) is a family member of that other person; - (f) is or has been engaged to get married to that person; - (g) has a child with that other person; or - (h) has a close personal relationship with the other person. - (2) For the purpose of subsection (1)(c), a person shall not be regarded as sharing a household with another person by reason only of the fact that- - (a) the person has- - (i) a landlord-tenant relationship; - (ii) an employer-employee relationship; or - (iii) an employee-employer relationship, with that other person; and - (b) they occupy a common dwelling house (whether or not other people also occupy that dwelling house). - (3) For the purposes of subsection (1)(h), a person shall not be regarded as having a close personal relationship with another person by reason only of the fact that the person has-

-- (4) Without limiting the matters to which a court may have regard in determining, for the purpose of subsection (1) (h), whether a person has a close personal relationship with another person, the court shall have regard to- - (a) the nature and intensity of the relationship (not necessarily a sexual relationship), and in particular- - (i) the amount of time the persons spend together; - (ii) the place or places where that time is ordinarily spent; - (iii) the manner in which that time is ordinarily spent,; and - (b) the duration of the relationship.
+- (a) an employer-employee relationship; or - (b) an employee-employer relationship with that other person. - (4) Without limiting the matters to which a court may have regard in determining, for the purpose of subsection (1) (h), whether a person has a close personal relationship with another person, the court shall have regard to- - (a) the nature and intensity of the relationship (not necessarily a sexual relationship), and in particular- - (i) the amount of time the persons spend together; - (ii) the place or places where that time is ordinarily spent; - (iii) the manner in which that time is ordinarily spent; and - (b) the duration of the relationship.